-For the purpose of successfully passing a public access standard test it is necessary for your dog to be able to complete the following behaviours at test standard WITHOUT the use of treats, lead corrections or training aids.
+For the purpose of successfully passing a public access standard test it is necessary for your dog to be able to complete the following behaviours at test standard WITHOUT the use of treats or training aids.

 (Please note that while the animal is learning these behaviours rewards will be required)